DRI-network/RICO/README.md

 # Responsible Initial Coin Offering ( RICO ) Framework

 **Please be careful.
-This Version is Alfa. application may contain bugs.**
+This Version is Alpha. application may contain bugs.**

 This framework is a decentralized framework, that makeing the initial coin offering more responsible.